 Step 4: Calculate.
 The equipment financing calculator will output the monthly payment, total repayment amount and the cost of financing.

-What Determines the Cost of Financing With the Equipment Loan Calculator
+Components of the Equipment Loan Calculator

-The Equipment Loan Calculator has three primary inputs:
+The equipment loan calculator has three primary inputs:

 The Principal Loan Amount